Tariq-Rasheed1212/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-My project is a site where clients can explore and pick out what film production pakage they would need for their project.
-They will be able t fill out shoot dates, choose what equiment they would like, amount of crew needed like a makeup artist, if a casting director is required, editor, and director of photography just to name a few.
+My project is an ecommerce site where customers can explore items, or services by using a title or product Id.
+Right now this site contains movie titles.
+Customers are able to  pick out their film choices by searching by title, category or simply by clicking the pictures of titles.
+They will be able to add it to their checkout cart and make a payment.
 ### Features
 Features will include User Login, profile, seach for keywords, calendar to select and lock in shoot dates, and a budget estimator for packages.
 ### Technologies